 We find Craig asleep in a chair stirred by a rat scurrying about the room.
 Craig produces his pistol and aims it at the rat.
 “Who sent you”… “Who are you working for?”
 He asks the rat.
 So apparently James Bond, yes that James Bond, has been reduced to interrogating rodents!
 This scene also reminds me of a scene from Austin Powers, that most dastardly of pictures, which signaled the death knell of the Bond of old, the scene where Austin grabs hold of an assassin and asks “Who does number 2 work for?!”

 The rat mistakes Craig for an albino boa constrictor and runs off in to a comically stereotypical mouse hole.
 If you’ve ever seen a Tom and Jerry cartoon, you know exactly what I’m talking about.
-Craig sees this, eyes a crooked picture on the wall and grabs his trusty Heineken™, takes a healthy pull and approaches the wall.
-Trying to figure out where the rat went to, he commits what the frat boys who worship at his alter call a party foul and pours his swill, I mean fine Dutch lager, on the floor which runs under the wall.
+Craig sees this, eyes a crooked picture on the wall and grabs his trusty Heineken™, takes a hearty slug and approaches the wall.
+Trying to figure out where the rat went to, he commits what the frat boys who worship at his alter call a party foul and pours his swill, I mean fine Dutch lager on the floor which runs under the wall.
 I’m sorry if I’m a bit thick, but rats live in walls and basements, why would the presence of a rat and its exit through a wall cause one to assume there was anything suspect about it.
 Craig being the great thinker I am not, deduces there is a false wall there and like the Incredible Hulk that he is, smashes through it.
 This wakes Swann who somehow is inexplicably wearing a satin night gown!
 We just watched her pass out fully clothed not a minute ago, she also declared in no uncertain terms just how much she detests Craig, but she had no problem apparently slipping in to a slinky negligee during the night?!

 Craig says “Of course” as he steps in to the secret room; yes of course this plot point would be included in this collection of non-sequiturs EON and Mendes call a film!
-He flips on a light, because why wouldn’t a secret room in a hotel suite in Tangiers not be fully hooked up to the power grid, the room complete with fully operational 1984 era commodore 64 computer springs to life!
+He flips on a light, because why wouldn’t a secret room in a hotel suite in Tangiers not be fully hooked up to the power grid?!
+The room complete with fully operational 1984 era commodore 64 computer springs to life!
 It’s full of various espionage gear, sniper rifles, AK-47s, passports, and the afore mentioned computer all covered in an inch of dust.
 Between this and the cabin, White must have been quite the slovenly housekeeper!

 Let me back up here, first of all how absolutely ridiculous this is!
 White built a secret room in a hotel in Tangiers, let me repeat that, a HOTEL, not apartment, not condominium, a HOTEL!
 A room hundreds of people pass through yearly, not to mention more ridiculously, the staff!
 Nobody, not one of them noticed that room 246 was suddenly missing the water closet?!?!